DavidBK/shampoo/Node/Basic.md

 ### Introduction

 We will learn a several techniques to make our programs asynchronous.
-Some of these techniques are legacy and not recommended for new projects but still important to understand.
+Some of these techniques are legacy and not recommended for new projects but they are still important to understand.

 1. Read the following script: